ddddddO/gtree/README.md

-   --file value, -f value  specify the path to markdown file. (default: stdin) --two-spaces, --ts      set this option when the markdown indent is 2 spaces. (default: tab spaces) --four-spaces, --fs     set this option when the markdown indent is 4 spaces. (default: tab spaces) --json, -j              set this option when outputting JSON. (default: tree) --yaml, -y              set this option when outputting YAML. (default: tree) --toml, -t              set this option when outputting TOML. (default: tree)
+   --file value, -f value  specify the path to markdown file. (default: stdin) --two-spaces, --ts      set this option when the markdown indent is 2 spaces. (default: tab spaces) --four-spaces, --fs     set this option when the markdown indent is 4 spaces. (default: tab spaces) --massive, -m           set this option when there are very many blocks of markdown. (default: false) --json, -j              set this option when outputting JSON. (default: tree) --yaml, -y              set this option when outputting YAML. (default: tree) --toml, -t              set this option when outputting TOML. (default: tree)